julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
-I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
-I can send a screenshot for this if I'm not being clear."
-  * See email as he also included a screen shot.
-  DONE - Update Presenter to get items text from model and pass to view DONE - Update activity to combine items text with main text
-  - Update model to return items text
-  - Update model to stop items text being included in the main description
 - [FEATURE] What's new dialog for first run of new version.
 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
 - [FEATURE] Add location title to title bar next to score?